COSC-499-W2023/year-long-project-team-14/docs/weekly logs/personal_log_Gabriel.md

 ### Recap on your week's goals
 My goals this week were to:
-* Make suure we're on the same page for peer testing
+* Make sure we're on the same page for peer testing
 * Stay on top of my tasks

 ### Which features were yours in the project plan for this milestone?